mrwinton/snapcity/README.md

 # Snap City
-Correct your form, bro!
-With the Kinect!
+Correct your squat and deadlift form with the Kinect!